-One of the best ways to bond at a family get-together is over a meal, but there’s a fine line between respecting time honored traditions and falling into the trap of repetitive routines.
+One of the best ways to bond at a family get-together is over a meal, but there’s a fine line between respecting time honored traditions and falling into the trap of boring routines.
 After all, you don’t want to end up with ten types of sweet potato casserole or a half-dozen trays of brownies.
-But you also want to make sure you’re bringing a dish that your family members will enjoy and appreciate.
+But you also want to make sure you’re bringing a dish that your family members will actually enjoy and appreciate.

 While some recipes are passed down through the generations, what do you do when you’re in a last minute pinch or just want to venture outside the usual same old same old?